camunda-community-hub/camunda-platform-7-keycloak/README.md

 #### Roadmap

+Version `1.2.0` will be a bug fix release:

+*   Optimized and correct searches in Keycloak mass data
+*   Add missing paging functionality

-Version `1.2.0` will add the following features:
+Version `1.3.0` will add the following features:

 *   Optional group import filter in order to not import the whole security realm but just the relevant groups and their users.

 ## Prerequisites in your Keycloak realm